-Below are initial findings, drawn from the Community Engagement Report, and Workgroup and PAG discussions, recognizing that ongoing engagement will be critical to advance many of the equity-related recommendations and implementation activities described in the Plan.
+Below are initial findings, drawn from the Community Engagement Report, as well as Workgroup and the PAG discussion.
+These findings and related implementation activities are embedded across each of the Plan's goals areas.

-Increase awareness of 988 and behavioral health crisis services for populations of focus through community driven communications strategies (Goal A: Public Awareness of 988 and Behavioral Health Crisis Services)
+Increase awareness of 988 and behavioral health crisis services for populations of focus through community driven communication strategies (Goal A: Public Awareness of 988 and Behavioral Health Crisis Services)